To qualify as a pharmacist takes a minimum of five years and includes the following steps:

 The MPharm degree is offered by Schools of Pharmacy at a number of universities in the United Kingdom.
 The course must be undertaken as the first part of the route to registration for those wishing to become a pharmacist within the UK.

 The Masters of Pharmacy (MPharm) degree programme is a full-time course offered by Schools of Pharmacy at a number of universities in the United Kingdom.
 The programme integrates science and practice and equips students with the theoretical knowledge, professional behaviours and clinical skills required to become a pharmacist.
-The MPharm is normally a four-year programme which must be completed successfully in order to enter the one year of pre-regsitration training.
+The MPharm is normally a four-year programme which must be completed successfully in order to enter the foundation/pre-registration training year.

-Some universities offer a five year integrated MPharm degree programme which incorporates the year of pre-registration training into a single programme of education and training.
+Some universities offer a five year integrated MPharm degree programme which incorporates the foundation pre-registration training year into a single programme of education and training.
 For details of these universities visit our Accredited MPharm degrees page.

-A five-year sandwich degree is also offered by one university which involves undertaking the four years of the MPharm programme and two six-month blocks of pre-registration training in an intercalated programme.
+A five-year sandwich degree is also offered by one university which involves undertaking the four years of the MPharm programme and two six-month blocks of the foundation/pre-registration training year in an intercalated programme.
 Further details can be found on our Accredited MPharm degrees page.

 The entry requirements for a GPhC-accredited MPharm degree vary between universities.
 However, as a guide, you might be expected to have A-B grade A-levels in chemistry and two further A-levels in either biology, mathematics, or physics.
 If you have A-levels in chemistry and biology, you may also be considered with an alternative third subject.